-Spring is almost here, but we are still feeling the cold and dark attributes of the winter.
-Ayurveda defines rutu sandhi as the transition between two seasons, which is generally taken to be the final 15 days of one season and the first 15 days of the next season.
-As we are coming out of winter and into spring, this ‘door’ or pathway between seasons is a great time to change our clothes, lifestyle and attitudes from the old season and have a fresh new start for spring.
-This seasonal juncture is an excellent opportunity for a cleanse like panchakarma.
-Chances are we have accumulated kapha in our system during the winter, which can be aggravated by the entering of the spring, also a kapha season.
-Ayurveda recommends incorporating certain foods, practices and herbs in our daily routine to keep kapha in balance.
+Spring is almost here, but we are still experiencing the cold and dark conditions of the winter.
+Ayurveda defines rutu sandhi as the transition between two seasons, which generally consists of the final 15 days of one season and the first 15 days of the next.
+As we move from winter to spring, this “door” or pathway between seasons offers a great opportunity to switch out the old season’s clothes, lifestyle, and attitudes for a fresh new start.
+This seasonal juncture is an excellent time for a cleansing treatments like panchakarma.
+Chances are we have accumulated excess kapha in our system during the winter.
+This imbalance can be aggravated by the arrival of the spring, which like winter is a kapha-dominant season.
+Ayurveda recommends incorporating certain foods, practices, and herbs into our daily routine at this time of year to keep kapha in balance.

 Regimen for Spring

-- Eat light, easily to do digest foods.
-Favor soups and cooked vegetables
+Eat lightly, and consume easily digestible foods.
+Favor soups and cooked vegetables.

-- Drink warming, cleansing herbal teas, such as ginger, cinnamon, cardamom, clove tea
+Drink warming, cleansing herbal teas, such as ginger, cinnamon, cardamom, clove.

 Things to Avoid

-- Legumes, slit peas, red lentils, chickpeas, pinto beans and fresh soybean products
+Legumes, split peas, red lentils, chickpeas, pinto beans, and fresh soybean products

 Radishes, spinach, artichoke, asparagus, beets, broccoli, carrots, lettuces, okra

 Apricots, berries, cherries, dark grapes, mangos, peaches, pears, pomegranates, and raisins

 The sole purpose of these articles is to provide information about the tradition of Ayurveda.
 This information is not intended for use in the diagnosis, treatment, cure, or prevention of any disease.